abentley/viture_one_linux_sdk_rs/README.md

 They require libusb-1.0-0-dev and libudev-dev installed.  (libusb gets statically linked).

-Two crates are provided:
-viture-one-sdk-sys: Raw bindings via bindgen

-viture_one_sdk: Safe bindings via viture-one-sdk-sys.

-Included: safe bindings using RAII, unsafe bindings via bindgen in `viture_rs::sys`
+The main crate is viture_one_sdk.

+It provides safe bindings, using RAII and typestate to ensure that methods can only be called when it is appropriate.

+Functionality:
-Functionality: Set and query whether IMU is enabled.
-Set and query IMU frequency.
-Set and query whether SBS 3D is enabled.
+* Set and query whether IMU is enabled.
+* Set and query IMU frequency.
+* Set and query whether SBS 3D is enabled.
+* Receive IMU data via a callback
+* Receiving message events is not yet supported because the C SDK hasn't implemented it yet.

 To receive IMU data, implement CallbackImu.
 If you want the raw data, you can implement RawCallbackImu, but this requires writing unsafe code.

-The Viture C SDK doesn't currently support event callbacks.
+The Viture C SDK provides an entrypoint for event callbacks, but it is not functional yet.
+Accordingly, it's not exposed in the Rust bindings.

 The sample program demonstrates all currently-supported functionality.
 It must be run as root.

+The secondary crate is viture-one-sdk-sys.
+This provides raw bindings via bindgen.